I think it's much easier to teach science at home than at school.

 The magic of rearing your own butterflies and discovering the secrets of the butterfly life cycle for yourself is one of the most wonderful scientific discoveries.

-We've covered lots of ideas for homeschooling science at high school level in our homeschool science curriculum page, including a Chemistry kit.
+We've covered lots of ideas for homeschooling science at high school level in our homeschool science curriculum page.

 If you want a great book to go with it, have a look at this mind blowing book on The Elements by Theodore Gray.
 He is one of those absolutely nutty enthusiasts who makes the world a better place just by being so enthusiastic about science: